from the blog

 • Stop by the Forest Service at 1415 Fort Street in Buffalo, for additional help, on your way up the mountian.
 Phone: (307) 684-7806

-Hit the trail at Buffalo Golf Club (yep, the golf course), a 4 Star rated, 18 hole public facility just a couple of minutes from downtown Buffalo.
+Hit the trail at Buffalo Golf Club (yep, the golf course), a four-star rated, 18 hole public facility just a few blocks from downtown Buffalo.
 Free and open to the public, the trails are groomed and the views are amazing.
 You may even run into deer, antelope and turkeys as you wind your way through the course.
-Head into the Par & Grill, at the Clubhouse, for great food and drinks by the cozy fireplace when you’re ready for a break. – www.buffalowygolf.com
+Head into the Par & Grill at the Clubhouse for great food and drinks by the cozy fireplace when you’re ready for a break.

 For the younger set, a little sledding might be in order.
 Very popular with the locals, Pole Creek and Sourdough Hill offer easy access and good parking.
 Pole Creek even has porta potties available during peak sledding season.
 Sourdough is slightly closer to town, just 20 minutes or so up Highway 16.